Tim-Quattrochi/Upfront-Local-Insights/README.md

 - [Vite] - build tool that aims to provide a faster and leaner development experience for modern web projects.

-- [React] - JavaScript front end framework.
+- [React] - JavaScript front end library.

 - [Tailwind CSS] - A utility-first CSS framework packed with classes like flex, pt-4, text-center and rotate-90 that can be composed to build any design, directly in your markup.

+- [DaisyUI] - It is simply a plugin for Tailwind CSS, which works on all frameworks and has made development faster, and customizable for developers using pure CSS.

 ### **Back-End**